-2. An eye mask
+1. An eye mask

 Bringing earplugs is self-explanatory and is essential for a good night’s sleep.

-4. Noise-cancelation headphones and soft music
+3. Noise-cancelation earbuds or headphones and soft music

-5. Wear comfortable clothes
+4. Wear comfortable clothes

 The temperature on planes always varies.
 One minute it can be freezing cold and the next, hot as hell.
 Be sure to dress in layers and wear comfortable clothes.
 On long flights, smart business travelers usually wear their suits when boarding and deplaning but in between, they change out of their restrictive clothing and into pajamas or sweats.
 Don’t forget to wear cozy socks, too.

-6. Buckle up
+5. Buckle up

-If you don’t want to be disturbed by the flight attendants, wear your seatbelt over the outer garment of your clothing or blanket so they don’t have to wake you when they do their safety checks if the seatbelt sign goes on.
-If your seatbelt is visibly fastened, they won’t disturb you.
+One way not to be disturbed by the flight attendants is wear your seatbelt over the outer garment of your clothing or blanket so they don’t have to wake you when they do their safety checks if the seatbelt sign goes on.
+If your seatbelt is visibly fastened, they won’t wake you.

-7. Pack food and water
+6. Pack food and water

 If you don’t want to be restricted to the flight crew’s schedule, bring your own food and drink.
-At some major U.S. airports (ahem, LGA) taxi time can be up to an hour and once you are in the air, it’s usually 40 minutes before the crew brings out the food and drinks.
+At some major U.S. airports (ahem, EWR) taxi time can be up to an hour and once you are in the air, it’s usually 40 minutes before the crew brings out the food and drinks.

-8. Get a window seat
+7. Get a window seat

 If you want to sleep on a plane, the best seat is usually next to a window so you have something to lean against and you don’t have to worry about your seatmates waking you so they can use the loo.
-Consult SeatGuru.com or SeatExpert.com for your best options.
+Consult SeatGuru.com for your best options.

-10. Bring a pillow or blanket
+9. Bring a pillow or blanket

-These are my tips.
 Am I leaving anything out?
 What works for you?
 Do you have a favorite travel gadget?
 If so leave your comment/suggestion below.